Typewriters.com founder Jim Riegert never dreamed of having a successful career in the typewriter business; he had very different plans growing up.

 “I wanted to be a nuclear physicist and was enrolled as a physics major at Georgia Tech,” he recalls.
 But when life dealt Jim a different hand, he decided to pursue a full-time role in the typewriter business.

 You could say that the typewriter business was in his blood; Jim’s father made a career as a service manager with IBM.
 What the younger Riegert remembers most about his childhood was moving.
-“My father was a service manager in six different cities, so with each promotion, we would move, until we finally settled down in Atlanta.
+“My father was a service manager in six different cities, so with each promotion, we would move until we finally settled down in Atlanta.

 During this time, Jim says that typewriters were a very lucrative industry.
 Especially for IBM, where typewriters made up a large portion of its business.
-Prior to attending Georgia Tech, Jim took a part-time job with IBM as an installer when he was in high school.
+Before attending Georgia Tech, Jim took a part-time job with IBM as an installer when he was in high school.
 “As an installer, I would set up the typewriters and show customers how to use them.
-That's how I started out in this business.”
+That's how I started in this business.”

 While studying at Georgia Tech, Jim worked part-time at IBM.
 “But my plans changed when I got a new manager, and he cut my hours back,” Jim recalls.
 “In that same week, the transmission went on my car.
 So, I decided not to pursue my studies and took a full-time position with IBM as a typewriter service technician, a position I held for two years.”

 Jim then joined Progressive Methods, a company that specialized in the selling/repairing of office equipment, and where he would work for the next 40 years.
-Jim started out as a service technician, then four years later, worked his way up to VP.
+Jim started as a service technician, then four years later, worked his way up to VP.
 Eventually, he inherited the business from its previous owner, which he then ran for 15 years.

 In 1985, Progressive Methods became one of the first (out of 700) authorized IBM typewriter dealers in the country to sell IBM’s Wheelwriter series.
-This was the first time that IBM had actual authorized dealers — IBM’s Selectric models were only sold direct.
+This was the first time that IBM had actual authorized dealers — IBM’s Selectric models were only sold directly.

-According to Jim, IBM had lost a lot of its business during this time, which included its Selectric business, to companies like Brother, Panasonic and Xerox.
+According to Jim, IBM had lost a lot of its business during this time, which included its Selectric business, to companies like Brother, Panasonic, and Xerox.
 That was when IBM came up with an electronic typewriter and introduced a dealer model that set up 700 authorized IBM typewriter dealers around the country.
 But in 2005, IBM discontinued the Wheelwriter series.
 (Jim continues to sell the IBM Lexmark Wheelwriter series on Typewriters.com)